etib2003/dotNet5783_9018_9591/README.md

 8. Using a generic Style resource for control designs (=1)
 9. Updating the progress of the order transition from state to state with the help of a progress bar (=3)
 10. Images change using Thread in the main window
+11. Changing the input method to English by clicking on the text box

 from stage0: